How to build and scale a successful B2B marketplace

 To truly replace processes founded on individual relationships, a marketplace has to make a strategic commitment to trust-building activities from day one.

-Depending on the market, B2B marketplaces may need identity verification, certificates, billable hour tracking, etc. Listen to our Two-sided podcast episode with Ruthie Amaru for more B2B-specific trust-building strategies.
+Depending on the market, B2B marketplaces may need identity verification, certificates, billable hour tracking, etc. For more B2B-specific trust-building strategies, listen to our podcast episode with Ruthie Amaru, the CEO of Freightos.

 Adding value through SaaS

-Offering a seamless transaction process is a potent value proposition, especially in B2B, which offers lots of opportunities for adding even more value for users.
+Offering a seamless transaction process is a potent value proposition, especially in B2B, which offers countless opportunities to add even more value for users.

-A great strategy for building an initial audience is starting with a single-player mode where the marketplace first focuses on offering great tools for one side – most often the supply – for managing their business.
-Create a centralized solution for availability management, pricing, billing, shipping or inventory management, taxation, marketing, customer relationship management, or the like.
+An excellent strategy for building an initial audience is to start with a single-player mode where the marketplace first focuses on offering great tools for one side (often the supply).
+Create a centralized solution for availability management, pricing, billing, shipping, inventory management, taxation, marketing, customer relationship management, and other helpful features.

 The demand side and transactions can be introduced to the platform later.